 The vehicles with the lowest rates are Scooter and Motorbike.

-The costs of Pay As You Go Food Delivery Insurance is from £0.80 to £3.00 an hour.
+The costs of Pay As You Go Food Delivery Insurance can vary.
+A current rough estimate would be between from £0.80 to £3.00 an hour.

 For those drivers that operate more than 20 hours a week, there is 30 hours per day pay as you go courier food delivery insurance.
 This type of policy costs from £122 to £350 a month